cloudmesh-project/reu-2014/doc/source/projects/mpi-java-test.rst

 Week 1
 ----------------------------------------------------------------------
-This week I learned:
+Progress:

-* Linux command-line
+* Learned Linux command-line
-* Java
+* Learned Java
-* The purpose and importance of our projects
+* Learned the purpose and importance of our projects

-My plans for next week are:
+Problems:

+* No problems

+Plans:

-* To begin installing and running MPI program and other programs
+* To begin installing and running the MPI program and other programs

-What have I not achieved this week:

-* All goals and plans were met this week

-How did I contribute to my project this week:

-* Got understanding over the material I need for the project